Liberty General Insurance: Business operations and financials

 As in March 2018, Liberty General Insurance had a market share of 0.54%, with a growth rate of 40% in 2017.
 The company has approximately 1,200 employees spread across 23 states.

 Liberty General Insurance has also entered into collaboration with over 30 district cooperative banks as "affinity partners" to help them issue vehicle and personal accident insurance, particularly to farmers.
 Liberty General Insurance Limited sells its insurance products through its branches, its website as well as through online aggregators.
 It has also signed a tie-up agreement with UCO Bank to boost growth with the "Bancassurance" model.
 Under this model, the promoter bank will distribute the insurance products offered by Liberty General Insurance at its branches through its existing customer base.
 Its partner network consists of about 5,000 hospitals and more than 3,100 auto service centres.

 Liberty General Insurance began its operations with an initial investment of Rs.
 350 crore.
 As of March 2018, the paid up capital of the company stood at Rs.
 1084 crores.

-Products

-In 2014, Liberty General Insurance launched its bundled package for the SME sector which offered coverage to businesses against property or cash losses, fire as well as health problems of group of employees.
-In August 2016, a multi-year two-wheeler package policy was also launched by the company which eliminated the need of renewing two-wheeler insurance every year.
-By the end of 2016, the company launched Health Connect Supra, a top-up and super top-up product offering Sum Insured till Rs.
-1 crore.
+Liberty General Insurance, one of the leading non-life insurance company in India, has been appointed as the lead insurer for Delhi by the Insurance Regulatory and Development Authority of India.